fmpothier/Climate_Impact_Analysis/README.md

 The Nearest Neighbor Distance (NND) analysis is a widely used method to assess the spatial distribution of points across a study area.
 It tests whether the points fall into one of three categories: clustered, dispersed, or random.
 Points are considered clustered when they occur near one another.
 In the case of complete clustering, all the points in the study area would overlap, resulting in a Nearest Neighbor Distance mean of zero.
 This is because when measuring the distance between any two points, the result would be zero, as they would occupy the same location.

 In contrast, a dispersed distribution occurs when points are spread out across the area.
 The mean Nearest Neighbor Distance dispersion varies for each study area and must be calculated to determine what the dispersion would look like if the points were perfectly distributed.
 To calculate the expected dispersion for a study area, the density of points must first be computed by dividing the total number of points by the area of study.
-This density is then used to calculate a theoretical perfectly dispersed distribution across the study area (1).
+This density is then used to calculate a theoretical perfectly dispersed distribution across the study area (see formula below).

 $$
 \bar{NND_d} = \frac{1.07453}{\sqrt{\text{Density}}}
 $$

 To find the observed NND, the distance between each point and its nearest neighbor (the closest point) is measured (Clark & Evans, 1954).
-The sum of all these distances is then divided by the number of points in the study area, giving the average Nearest Neighbor Distance (2).
+The sum of all these distances is then divided by the number of points in the study area, giving the average Nearest Neighbor Distance.
+The formula to compute the mean observed NND is shown below..

 $$
 \bar{NND} = \frac{\sum \text{NND}}{n}
 $$

 The mean nearest neighbor random distribution is a theoretical value that represents a random distribution unique to the given study area study area (Clark & Evans, 1954).
 This value is then compared to the observed NND.
 If the observed NND is smaller than the random value, it suggests clustering of points.
-If the observed NND is larger than the random value, it suggests a dispersed distribution (3).
+If the observed NND is larger than the random value, it suggests a dispersed distribution.
+The formula to find the mean random NND for a given study area is shown below.

 $$
 \bar{\text{NND}_r} = \frac{1}{2\sqrt{\text{Density}}}
 $$

-To assess whether the observed distribution is significantly different from the theoretical random distribution, a z-score is calculated.
-The z-score tests if the observed pattern deviates significantly from a random distribution, indicating whether the spatial arrangement of points is clustered, random, or dispersed (4).
+To assess whether the observed distribution is significantly different from the theoretical random distribution, a z-score is calculated (see below equation).
+The z-score tests if the observed pattern deviates significantly from a random distribution, indicating whether the spatial arrangement of points is clustered, random, or dispersed.

 $$
 Z_n = \frac{\bar{\text{NND}} - \bar{\text{NND}_r}}{\sigma(\bar{\text{NND}})}